USA Spouse Visa for Immigrants – Visa Sponsorship in USA

 • USCIS Immigrant Fee: $220 (paid after visa issuance and before entering the U.S.)

-These costs are subject to change, and additional expenses may arise, such as document translations or travel fees for the interview.
+These fees may change, and additional expenses may arise for document translations or travel fees for the interview.

 What Happens After Entering the USA?